HURRICANE PREPAREDNESS: Know YOUR source

 Communication is crucial during hurricane season—especially when a storm threatens.
 Studies have shown that clear and consistent messages result in a better understanding of the forecast.
 For that reason, the WBRZ Weather Team and NOAA’s National Hurricane Center work in tandem to deliver official statements from the most skilled tropical forecasters in the United States.

 Be wary of sources that go rogue or issue their own statements ahead of the official word from NOAA.
-Mixed messages from multiple sources can lead to questionable decision making.
+Receiving mixed messages from multiple sources can lead many people into questionable decision-making.
 Good information sources will be consistent with one another so that you are left with no confusion about the forecast or the proper actions to take.

 The WBRZ Weather Team works with the National Weather Service to provide information regarding specific expected impacts from the storm for the local area.
 Emergency managers will make the decisions regarding evacuations.